tlswg/tls-subcerts/draft-ietf-tls-subcerts.md

 A delegated credential is a digitally signed data structure with two semantic
 fields: a validity interval and a public key (along with its associated signature algorithm).
-The signature on the credential indicates a delegation from the certificate that is issued to the TLS server operator.
-The secret key used to sign a credential corresponds to the public key of the TLS server's X.509 end-entity certificate.
+The signature on the credential indicates a delegation from the certificate that is issued to the peer.
+The secret key used to sign a credential corresponds to the public key of the peer's X.509 end-entity certificate.

 A TLS handshake that uses delegated credentials differs from a normal handshake in a few important ways:

-* The client provides an extension in its ClientHello that indicates support for this mechanism.
+* The initiating peer provides an extension in its ClientHello or CertificateRequest that indicates support for this mechanism.
-* The server provides both the certificate chain terminating in its certificate as well as the delegated credential.
+* The peer sending the Certificate message provides both the certificate chain terminating in its certificate as well as the delegated credential.
-* The client uses information in the server's certificate to verify the delegated credential and that the server is asserting an expected identity.
+* The authenticating intitiator uses information from the peer's certificate to verify the delegated credential and that the server is asserting an expected identity.
-* The client uses the public key in the credential as the server's working key for the TLS handshake.
+* Both peers use the public key in the credential as the server's working key for the TLS handshake.

 As detailed in {{delegated-credentials}}, the delegated credential is